umass-compsci-220/umass-compsci-220.github.io/materials/homework/streams-and-series.md

 ### `evalSeries`

 Write a function `evalSeries` that takes a stream of coefficients for the series $s(x)$, and a natural number $n$, and returns a closure.
-When called with a real number $x$, this closure will return the sum of all terms of $s(x)$ up to and including the term of degree $n$.
+When called with a real number $x$, this closure will return the sum of the values of all terms of $s(x)$ up to and including the term of degree $n$.

 ### `applySeries`